 - Spurts of volatility may present buying opportunities in global equities

-Russell Investments released its 2016 Global Market Outlook – Q3 Update, offering the latest economic insights and market forecasts from its global team of investment strategists, which help guide the firm's multi-asset portfolios and services.
+SYDNEY, 6 July 2016 — Russell Investments released its 2016 Global Market Outlook-Q3 Update today, offering the latest economic insights and market forecasts from its global team of investment strategists, which help guide the firm’s multi-asset portfolios and services.

 “We still want to buy equity dips and sell rallies, but even post-Brexit volatility has not been significant enough yet to trigger a contrarian buy signal in our investment process," said Andrew Pease, Russell Investments’ global head of investment strategy.
 "U.S. equities still look expensive, business cycle fundamentals in developed markets are weakening and government bonds score poorly on value.”

 “At the headline level, Asia-Pacific economies are providing few surprises as we move into the second half of 2016,” said Graham Harman, senior investment strategist-Asia Pacific.
 “The latest Chinese GDP numbers, at 6.7%, may be the slowest since the global financial crisis, and ‘mediocre’ in that sense, but it’s a very creditable pace of expansion for all that.”

 Regarding Australia, Mr Harman added that national income growth is being depressed by terms of trade weakness.
 “However, strong export volumes are supporting the real GDP readings at close to 3% growth, a little ahead of our prior expectations,” he said.

 U.S. outlook shows little risk of near-term recession

 In the U.S., both the May employment report and concerns over Brexit have contributed to the Federal Reserve’s caution, according to Russell Investments’ strategists.
 However, even with the decelerating labour market and negative corporate earnings growth, the strategists find little risk of near-term recession in the U.S.